1. What is the WYSL Select Program?

 Coaching Credentials: USSF National "B" License.

-Vincent Kwarula is currently the Assistant Varsity Coach for the Men’s Soccer Team at SUNY Purchase College in Purchase, NY.
+Vincent Kwarula is currently the Varsity Coach for Rippowam Cisqua School, Bedford, NY and was previously Assistant Coach for the Men’s Soccer Team at SUNY Purchase College in Purchase, NY.
 His accomplishments and playing experience include NCAA Division II First Team All American (Southern CT State University), NAIA All America First Team ( Lindsey, Wilson College, KY), as well as playing two years for the Kenyan National Team during which he earned over 90 caps and served as team captain for a year.
 Coach Kwarula has worked with various teams throughout Westchester and Connecticut.

 Coaching Credentials: USSF National "B" License.

-Guillermo “Memo” Valencia is currently coaching at Iona College and NYU.
-He has run goalkeeping clinics and coached through the New York and Connecticut area for various schools and clubs including Columbia University, Riverdale High School, Larchmont Soccer, Greenwich High School, Manhattan Soccer Club, and White Plains Soccer among others.
+Guillermo “Memo” Valencia is currently an Assistant Goal Keeper Coach/Trainer for the US National Mens Team.
+He also coaches at Iona College and NYU.
+He runs goalkeeping clinics and coaches throughout the New York and Connecticut area for various schools and clubs including Columbia University, Riverdale High School, Larchmont Soccer, Greenwich High School, Manhattan Soccer Club, and White Plains Soccer among others.
 Coach Valencia has played on many professional and minor league soccer teams including the L.I.
 Riders, Westchester Flames, Potros Martes, the America Pumas, Deportivo Pereira (Columbia- League Champions).

-Coaching Credentials: USSF "B" License and a USSF National Goalkeeper Diploma.
+Coaching Credentials: USSF "A" License and a USSF National Goalkeeper Diploma.

 20. Is there a time when I can meet the WYSL staff and coaches?